 WARNING: Inspect flexible gas hose(s) regularly for deterioration and renew as necessary with the approved type, in any case no later than 5 years after the date of manufacture marked on the hose.

-When replacing the hose ensure the new hose incorporates a safety shut off valve
+When replacing the en-route hose ensure the new hose incorporates a safety shut off valve (Hose rupture protection)

 WARNING: Ensure hoses do not become entangled in door mechanism.